Addressing Artwork, Antiques, And Other Collectibles In Estate Planning

 Caring for collectibles properly helps to protect their value.
 Part of the process involves making sure they are included in your estate planning.
 For smaller collections or single items of worth, you may simply want to list it in your will, along with the estimated value and designated beneficiary.

 For larger collections and items worth significant amounts of money, Forbes advises creating a trust.
 This can provide the following benefits:

 - Allows these items to bypass probate court proceedings;

 - Potentially saves money in regards to estate taxes;

 - Provides a more solid basis for determining value;

 Sadly, beneficiaries do not always appreciate the intrinsic value collections offer and may be tempted to sell certain items off for cash.
 If you prefer that this does not happen, you can prohibit sales, stipulate that the entire collection remains together, name future beneficiaries, or even bequeath it to a museum or local historical site.

 Contact an Attorney Today for Help

 To find out more about assessing the value of artwork, antiques, and other collectibles and how to protect them in your estate planning documents, contact Cavallo & Cavallo.
-Request a consultation with our Bronx & New Rochelle estate planning attorneys in our office today.
+Request a consultation with our Bronx & Westchester estate planning attorneys in our office today.